Should You Invest Money In Your Non-Academic Career?

 Let’s admit it.
 Academics do not like to talk about money.
 Why?
 The reasons may vary depending on whom you ask.
 But one thing is for sure: in this day and age, when one looks at Phd employment opportunities on university campuses, academics might avoid talking about money because the ROI on their Ph.D. is low.
 What is ROI?
 Simply put, ROI (return on investment) is a performance measure used to assess the efficiency of an investment.

 Earning a Ph.D. requires students to invest an incredible amount of time and energy.
 Considering that a fifth of Ph.D. students finish their doctoral programs with more than $30,000 in debt, earning a Ph.D. is also a financial investment.
 Is poor ROI the reason Ph.D. graduates refuse to invest money in their post-academic career development?
-Are we, as Ph.D.s, less inclined to invest MORE money in books, self-assessment tools, workshops, consultants, or courses designed to update or acquire skills for the simple reason that we consider that all the time, energy, and money we’ve put in our studies should be recognized by academia only?
+Are we, as Ph.D.s, less inclined to invest MORE money in books, self-assessment tools, workshops, hired help, or courses designed to update or acquire skills for the simple reason that we consider that all the time, energy, and money we’ve put in our studies should be recognized by academia only?
 Do so many of us settle for less for the very simple reason that investing a little more into our professional development feels like a waste of our previous efforts?

 When you think about how much time we spend at work, refusing to invest in professional development seems like a refusal to look at the impact career growth has on our wellbeing and happiness.
 That’s why we as academics need to think ahead and make proactive and informed investments to find the post-Phd employment we deserve.